 Usually you’ll receive a low priced stock, but every once in a while you’ll get a decent one.

-The one bad thing is – Robinhood limits the amount of free stocks you can get to $500 worth per year.
+The one bad thing is – Robinhood limits the total value of free stocks you can get to $500 per year.

 Cash App Vs Robinhood: Best Sign-up and Referral Program

 Robinhood definitely has a solid referral program, but it limits the amount you can earn per year, so IF you are getting a LOT of traffic, Cash App is better in that regard because it has no referral bonus cap.